2026 Program

 AI is rewriting the rules of the economy, attracting all of the capital and attention.
 Who and what gets left behind?
 Can we trust the market and its makers to keep humanity at the centre?

-with A.C Grayling, Jess Scully, Zoe Daniels and Kaj Lofgren
+with A.C Grayling, Jess Scully and Kaj Lofgren

 From Cambridge Analytica to TikTok politics, who's really shaping what we believe?
 What does trust look like when political discourse is engineered by personal data and driven by division?